alpaka-group/vikunja/docs/source/index.rst

      :alt: vikunja logo

-Vikunja is a performance portable algorithms library defines functions for a variety of purposes that operate on ranges of elements.
+Vikunja is a performance portable algorithms library that defines functions operating on ranges of elements for a variety of purposes .
 It supports the execution on multi core CPUs and various GPUs.

+Vikunja uses `alpaka <https://github.com/alpaka-group/alpaka>`_ to implement platform independent primitives such as ``reduce`` or ``transform``.

 vikunja - How to Read This Document